Clinical Trials.

 You may be eligible if you:

-Are diagnosed with moderate to severe Atopic Dermatitis for 1 year or more
+- Are diagnosed with moderate to severe eczema for 1 year or more

-Have a documented history of not responding well to at least one biologic medication or oral JAK inhibitor for atopic dermatitis before joining the study.
+- Have a history of not responding well to a biologic medication or oral JAK inhibitor for eczema before joining the study

-Upon calling, press Option 6 then Option 5 for the Clinical Trials Department
+Upon calling, enter Extension 110 for the Clinical Trials Team

 Interested in participating in a clinical trial?